Do you know what your first memory is?

 I can still see my shoes as I get picked up off the bench – but did it ever actually happen?

-A new study in the journal Psychological Science says that more than likely it's a fabrication.
+A study in the journal Psychological Science says that more than likely it's a fabrication.
 Spooky, right?

 Researchers from the UK asked more than 6,600 people about their first childhood memory.